 A built-in metronome is a crucial feature for any good beginner piano.
 Practicing with a metronome is the best way for beginners to train their internal clock and develop perfect timing.

-One thing that we do like about the construction is that while it’s a plain Jane, it looks like a more expensive keyboard.
+One thing that I do like about the construction is that while it’s a plain Jane, it looks like a more expensive keyboard.

-From left to right on the back panel, you’ve got USB Type-B, a 1/4″ pedal input, stereo RCA AUX outputs, and a 1/4″ headphone jack.
+From left to right on the back panel, you’ve got USB type B, a 1/4-inch pedal input, stereo RCA outputs, and a 1/4-inch headphone jack.

-We are pretty happy with the connectivity on offer here.
-It would be easy to say 1/4″ audio outputs would be better, but most cheap keyboard pianos don’t have any dedicated audio outputs, so we can’t complain.
+I’m pretty happy with the connectivity on offer here.
+It would be easy to say 1/4-inch audio outputs would be better, but most cheap keyboard pianos don’t have any dedicated audio outputs, so I can’t complain.

 The Alesis Concert isn’t the only option for beginners on a budget, and here are a few alternatives that you should check out.

 The Recital Pro is a similar keyboard piano, but it’s a step up to weighted hammer-action keys.
-Unless you prefer lighter keys, we’d go for the Recital Pro.
+Unless you prefer lighter keys, I’d go for the Recital Pro.

 The Alesis Virtue is a great example of a cheap and fun digital piano for kids.
-We would stick with the Alesis Concert unless you prefer a wooden stand.
+I would stick with the Concert unless you prefer a wooden stand.

 This keyboard has some stunning sounds and comes from a leading manufacturer.
-However, in our opinion, the Alesis Concert provides more value for money.
+However, in my opinion, the Alesis Concert provides more value for money.